rohanvp/portfolio-website-builder/README.md

 5. Paste your information actual database on the hosting platform.
 6. Paste all the files (except .gitattributes and db folder) to the public_html folder of your hosting.
 7. Your website is setup.

+##Note
+Feel free to suggest new changes or any bugs that you noticed in the code.